jvanheld/IBIS_2024/HOWTO.md

 For **PBM** (protein binding microarray) experiment, `peak-motifs` is used in a particular way by detecting differentially represented k-mers between two subsets of the PBM oligonucleotides :

 - **positive spots**, assumed to be bound by the TF of interest in the experiment
-- **background / negativespots**, assumed not to be bound by the TF of interest
+- **background / negative spots**, assumed not to be bound by the TF of interest

-Positive and negative spots are selected as respectively the top and bottom entries in the lis tof spots ranked by signal intensity.
+Positive and negative spots are selected as respectively the top and bottom entries in the list of spots ranked by signal intensity.

 #### Threshold on the number of top peaks

-Since our primary analyses shown that the distribution of signal intensities does not follow a normal distribution, and each dataset shows a specific shape of signal distribution we avoid the recommended threshold of $4 \times \text{sd}$, and rather made practical tests by discovering over-represented k-mers in subsets of top-ranking spots with different aribtrary thresdholds.
+Since our primary analyses shown that the distribution of signal intensities does not follow a normal distribution, and each dataset shows a specific shape of signal distribution we avoid the recommended threshold of $4 \times \text{sd}$, and rather made practical tests by discovering over-represented k-mers in subsets of top-ranking spots with different arbitrary thresholds.
 This analysis showed that the discovered matrices are remarkably  robust to  the number of top-scoring peaks retained as positive.

 We finally retained, for each PBM dataset,